 The mission of the Student Accounts office is to provide excellent service for our students, parents and colleagues while upholding internal controls that ensure financial transactions are accurately processed and proper records are maintained.
 The office is responsible for billing and collection of student tuition, fees, and room and board for each semester, as well as the receipt and disbursement of all student financial aid, including processing refunds from financial aid awards.

 It is our goal to provide excellent service and support to our student population in a professional manner in order to create a positive environment for our students, parents and colleagues.
-We hope the information here and on our website helps give students and parents insight as to the functions of Student Accounts at Houghton College.
+We hope this information helps give students and parents insight as to the functions of Student Accounts at Houghton College.

 Tuition and Fees